BSEL Undergraduate Scholars Mentorship Program

 - Serve as official ambassadors of BSEL within and outside of the USC community.
 This means identifying publicly as a BSEL Scholar and prioritizing attendance at other BSEL opportunities, including Lunch & Learn lectures, site visits and networking events.

-For questions and additional information, contact Michelle Chow, BSEL program specialist.
+For questions and additional information, contact Michelle Chow, BSEL associate director of programs.

 Below is the current cohort of BSEL Scholars.
-For a full list of previous Scholars, please click here.
+For the full list of previous Scholars, please click here.